San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Jaguars stats and trends

-- Jacksonville has played nine games, with four wins against the spread.
+- Jacksonville has four wins against the spread in nine games this year.

-- The Jaguars have been underdogs by 6.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Jacksonville's games this season have eclipsed the over/under two times in nine opportunities (22.2%).
+- Jacksonville's games this year have hit the over on just two of nine set point totals (22.2%).

-- When Jacksonville piles up more than 331.4 yards, the team is 2-3 against the spread and 1-4 overall.
+- In games that Jacksonville piles up more than 331.4 yards, the team is 2-3 against the spread and 1-4 overall.

 - This year the Jaguars have turned the ball over 15 times, eight more than the 49ers' takeaways (7).